-Did you know that little ones under 2 aren't supposed to have any added sugars in their diets?
+Did you know that the recommended sugar intake for toddlers under 2 is to have no added sugars in their diets?
 None, zip, zero.
-Here's why the recommendation matters... and how it actually works out in real life.
+Here’s why the recommendation on toddlers and sugars matters, what it means for toddler health, how it can impact the food you serve… and how it actually works out in real life.

 The term added sugar refers to any sugars that aren’t naturally occurring in a food.
 So while there are sugars in fruits, vegetables, and milk products, those are not the ones to worry about.
 When looking at a label, added sugars include honey, maple syrup, cane syrup, high fructose corn syrup, brown rice syrup, fructose, maltose, dextrose, and more.
 (There’s a complete list of these terms here.)
 You will find them in foods like granola bars, cookies, cakes, ketchup, salsa, jarred tomato sauce, fruit snacks, crackers, dry cereal, sweetened drinks, flavored yogurts, some fruit and veggie pouches, and many/most other snacks marketed to toddlers.